 A permit shall be issued to a dentist authorizing the use of conscious sedation at a specified practice location or locations on an outpatient basis for dental patients provided such dentist:

 - Has received formal training in the use of conscious sedation.
-This formal training program shall be sponsored by or affiliated with a university, teaching hospital or part of the undergraduate curriculum of an accredited dental school; and
+This formal training program shall be offered through an accredited dental school or program; or through an accredited teaching hospital and

 - Is certified by the institution where the training was received to be competent in the administration of conscious sedation; and